 Do gift cards ever expire?
 Do unused cards escheat to the state at some point?
 These decisions are left up to each state, so it varies greatly on where the card was purchased.
 It also depends on the form of the gift card, whether it be a physical gift card or electronic or a certificate instead.
 Below are a few notable states and their applicable rules.

-- Gift cards, gift certificates, and digital gift cards shall never escheat to the state and are exempt from reporting requirements.
+- Gift cards (digital and non-digital) and gift certificates shall never escheat to the state and are exempt from reporting requirements.

 - Generally, gift cards and gift certificates are exempt from reporting and escheat requirements.
-However, gift cards and certificates that have an expiration date are presumed abandoned if left unclaimed by the owners for more than three years after they become payable or distributable.
+However, those that have an expiration date are presumed abandoned if left unclaimed by the owners for more than three years after they become payable or distributable.

 - After becoming payable or distributable, gift cards are subject to escheat provisions after five years of non-use.
 Gift certificates issued only on paper are not subject to these provisions.